JungnamKim-dev/ACI--Create-Config-Rollback/README.md

 ## Configuration

-Get into that credentials.py file and add you details to the host, username and password objects.
+Get into that credentials.py file and add your details to the host, username and password objects.

 It's currently set up to use a Cisco Devnet sandbox but you can change that to suit your environment.